Paul Shin PT, FCAMPT, CAFCI, CGIMS Registered Physiotherapist

 - Vestibular Rehabilitation Competency Program, Emory University

 In 2010, Paul received his Diploma of Advanced Manual and Manipulative Therapy and became a Fellow of the Canadian Academy of Manipulative Physiotherapy (FCAMPT).
-He currently assists in the instruction of the post-graduate diploma program of manual physiotherapy organized by the Canadian Physiotherapy Association and is a mentor for physiotherapists enrolled in the program.
+He currently is an instructor within the Advanced Integrated Musculoskeletal (AIM) Physiotherapy Program offered by the Canadian Physiotherapy Association, and is a mentor for physiotherapists enrolled in the program.

 Paul has experience working with both the weekend warrior and elite athlete alike.
 He uses a variety of techniques including joint mobilization/manipulation, core stabilization and exercise programs, neural tissue mobilization, postural taping, myofascial release, acupuncture and IMS to help his clients reach their full potential.
 Paul is an avid athlete himself and plays volleyball and hockey all year round.
 His other career as a full-time father also keeps him busy chasing after his young daughter and son.